Jean-Claude Van Damme: Kadyrov event

 In October 2011, Van Damme, along with other celebrities including Hilary Swank, Vanessa-Mae and Seal attracted criticism from human rights groups for attending an event in Russian federal subject Chechnya's capital Grozny on the 35th birthday of Chechen president Ramzan Kadyrov on 5 October.
 Human rights groups, who had urged the celebrities to cancel their appearances because of abuses carried out under Kadyrov, criticised the celebrities for attending the event.
-Human Rights Watch released a statement which said, "Ramzan Kadyrov is linked to a litany of horrific human rights abuses.
+Human Rights Watch released a statement which read, "Ramzan Kadyrov is linked to a litany of horrific human rights abuses.
 It's inappropriate for stars to get paid to party with him [...]
 And getting paid to be part of such a lavish show in Chechnya trivializes the suffering of countless victims of human rights abuses there."

 Human trafficking allegations

-In April 2025, Van Damme was accused by the Romanian Directorate for Investigating Organized Crime and Terrorism of participating in the human trafficking of 5 Romanian women which allegedly took place in Cannes.
+In April 2025, Van Damme was accused by the Romanian Directorate for Investigating Organized Crime and Terrorism of participating in the human trafficking of five Romanian women which allegedly took place in Cannes.